ir-nlp-csui/kethu/README.md

 * Min of sentence length: 2
 * Max of sentence length: 83

-_Note: We borrowed the treebank name from  <a href="">[a forest in Wonosobo](http://wiki-wisata.blogspot.com/2014/08/hutan-alas-kethu-wonogiri.html).
+_Note: We borrowed the treebank name from  [a forest in Wonosobo](http://wiki-wisata.blogspot.com/2014/08/hutan-alas-kethu-wonogiri.html).
 Why a forest?
 Because treebank contains parse trees, as the forest contains trees ;-) _